How to Create an LLC: Key Steps and Legal Considerations

 Articles of Organization

 Your LLC is official when you file an “Articles of Organization” with the Secretary of State’s office.
 The form should include the name of the LLC, the names of the owners, members and the address of the business.
-Also, you need a mission statements for the LLC, and how the organization will be managed.
+Also, you need a mission statement for the LLC and details on how the organization will be managed.
 Certain states require you to name a primary manager, such as “one manager,” “all limited liability company member(s) or “more than one manager.”
 The owners can either sign the document individually or appoint a single person to sign it.

 Registered Agent